wesths/QueueSubscriber/README.md

 In a browser go to http://localhost:8081.
 You sould see the management log in screen for RabbitMQ.
 Use the default username and password "guest"

 ## Run the app
 This is a .Net Core 2.0 console application.
 Ensure you are running .Net Core 2.0 and open the solution in Visual Studio.
 Build and Run the application.
-The console application will appear and allow you to enter a name.
-This name will be converted into a "Hi my name is, {name}" and sent to RabbitMQ.
+The console application will appear and will connect to the RabbitMQ instance.
+It will consume any messages currently on the queue.
+It will convert the message into “Hello {ReceivedName}, I am your father!” and display it in the console.